- Trendy visual design

 There are some nice design details here, with the words “Toe Protect” placed over where your middle toes sit.
 Additionally, the texture of the transition between the Toe Protect mimics the “splash” on the upper and midsole.
 The New Balance “N” is big on the side of the show, and transitions all the way under the laces.

-The heel cup portion is a contrasting color and is a rigid material.
+The heel cup portion is a contrasting colour and is a rigid material.
 The heel pull loop is big but doesn’t get in the way while running.
 It also has the New Balance “N” and the word “Trail” on it; another nice design detail.
 The collar is a cushioned soft synthetic material, which transitions to the inner shoe liner.

 Tongue and lacing